jackie-cc-lai/CentralService/README.md

 ## Things to do

-Figure out how to get it to production mode and deploying it
+ - Figure out how to get it to production mode and deploying it
+ - Double check authentication - it looks like the tokens are expiring properly but want to make sure